cassiomolin/http-patch-spring/README.md

 The `PATCH` method definition, however, doesn't enforce any format for the request payload apart from mentioning that the request payload should contain a set of instructions describing how the resource will be modified and that set of instructions is identified by a media type.

-Let's have a look at some formats for describing how a resource will be `PATCH`ed:
+Let's have a look at some formats for describing how a resource is to be `PATCH`ed:

 ### JSON Patch